Editing images using code

 October 16, 2018 — November 18, 2024

 The command line is not the right tool for images.
-Even I need to admit that.
-OTOH it is way easier to script things from the command line than via a GUI and sometimes even images work.
+Even I to admit that.
+OTOH the command line is a better tool to automate things than via a GUI, sometimes even images.

 1 vips